What is public presence?

 We may all face new or infrequent social situations which may unnerve us, such as: media or job interviews, public speaking, networking, negotiation, persuasion etc. Our workshops, peripatetic teaching, and evidence based development programmes are designed to give you understanding, awareness and experience in preparation for these situations.

-Developing the social skills of young people is as important as developing their academic achievement
+Developing soft skills in young people is as important as developing their academic achievement

 The evidence shows that these skills are vital for young people.
-We can help prepare them for their futures by offering development in the areas such as: interview coaching, public speaking, personal impact, assertiveness, informal business conversation etc. These may take the form of stand-alone workshops, individual and group coaching, or peripatetic lessons following the LAMDA communication or performance syllabus.
+We can help prepare them for their futures by offering development in areas such as: interview coaching, public speaking, personal impact, assertiveness, informal business conversation etc. These may take the form of stand-alone workshops, individual and group coaching, or peripatetic lessons following NEA, Trinity or LAMDA communication syllabuses.
+Level 3 Comms & LS exams

 Enhance your public presence through communication and performance exams